 Candidates for the Ph.D. degree must pass a Final Examination administered by their Dissertation Advisory Committee.
-The examination consists of 2 parts: 1) a public seminar where the student presents their research findings to an audience of faculty, students, and staff, and 2) an oral defense of the dissertation conducted by the Dissertation Advisory Committee in a private setting.
+The examination consists of 2 parts:

+- 1. A public seminar where the student presents their research findings to an audience of faculty, students, and staff, and - 2.
+An oral defense of the dissertation conducted by the Dissertation Advisory Committee in a private

 As the Final Examination represents a culmination of the student's graduate program, all faculty and students are encouraged to attend the public seminar.
-The Request and Announcement of the Final Examination must be submitted to the Graduate and Professional School a minimum of 10 working days in advance of the scheduled date.
+The Request and Announcement of the Final Examination (arcs system) must be submitted to the Graduate and Professional School a minimum of 10 working days in advance of the scheduled date.
 Examinations/Defenses that are not completed and reported as satisfactory to the Graduate and Professional School within 10 working days of the scheduled examination/defense date will be recorded as failures.
 The Graduate and Professional School must be notified in writing of any cancellation.

 The Dissertation Advisory Committee will submit its recommendations on the appropriate Report of the Final Examination for Doctoral Candidates form to the Graduate and Professional School regarding acceptability of the candidate for the Ph.D. degree.
 A student must be registered in the University in the semester or summer term in which the Final Examination is taken.
-The Dissertation Advisory Committee will also submit to the Medical Sciences Graduate Program Office the Graduate Student Annual Review Form.
+The Dissertation Advisory Committee will also submit to the Medical Sciences Graduate Program Office the Ph.D.
+Student Committee Review/Annual Evaluation Form.